Headphones · Side-by-side

 HIFIMAN Ananda Nano

-• The HIFIMAN Edition XS's downside - solid headband (no suspension strap) creates a hotspot after a few hours - matters to you
+• The HIFIMAN Edition XS's main trade-off is one you'd rather not live with: Solid headband (no suspension strap) creates a hotspot after a few hours

-• You want the most recently reviewed of the pair - tested against the current reference list
+• Newer of the two reviews, scored against the current reference list

 Read the full Ananda Nano review